mariadb-corporation/mariadb-columnstore-server/README.md

 ./b2 install

-### For Centos
+### For CentOS

 These packages need to be install along with the group development packages:

-yum groupinstall "Development Tools" yum install bison ncurses-develop readline-devel perl-devel openssl-devel cmake libxml2-devel
+yum groupinstall "Development Tools" yum install bison ncurses-develop readline-devel perl-devel openssl-devel cmake libxml2-devel net-snmp-devel

 ### For Ubuntu 16.04

 These packages need to be installed along with the group development packages:

-apt-get install build-essential automake libboost-all-dev bison cmake libncurses5-dev libreadline-dev libperl-dev libssl-dev libxml2-dev flex
+apt-get install build-essential automake libboost-all-dev bison cmake libncurses5-dev libreadline-dev libperl-dev libssl-dev libxml2-dev libsnmp-dev flex

 ##Building master branch
 The current (1.0.3) master branch is the released version.